replicate/keepsake/web/docs/cli.md

 ```
 ## `replicate rm`

-Remove experiments or commits.
+Remove experiments or checkpoints.

-To remove experiments or commits, pass any number of IDs (or prefixes).
+To remove experiments or checkpoints, pass any number of IDs (or prefixes).

 ### Usage

 ```
-replicate rm <experiment-or-commit-id> [experiment-or-commit-id...] [flags]
+replicate rm <experiment or checkpoint ID> [experiment or checkpoint ID...] [flags]
 ```

 ### Flags